Aftab700/Writeups/CTF/ctfs/wizer_ctf_6_hour_challenge_2024.md

 This code will check if the "token" is present in the request body's JSON data, which should be a JWT token.

-The code will accept 'NONE' algo and it will check for `{"access":"flag"}` in jwt payload data.
+The code will accept 'NONE' algo to verify JWT token and it will check for `{"access":"flag"}` in jwt payload data.

 now we need to create jwt token with `NONE` algo and `{"access":"flag"}` as data.